RaduStroie25/roverBaseBoard/README.md

 ## Notes
-- Measured TT motor max draw per motor 110mA-120mA.
+- Measured TT motor max draw per motor 110mA-120mA. (without load or wheels on)
 - do not run 75A through jumper cables... *